mantidproject/mantid/docs/source/release/v6.0.0/framework.rst

 Algorithms
 ----------

-- :ref:`CalculateEfficiency <algm-CalculateEfficiency>` has a new property, InputWorkspaceGroup, that is used to accept more than one flood map, which is subsequently merged, averaged, and masked spectra are filled with data (if available) from other entries of the input group.
+- :ref:`CalculateEfficiency <algm-CalculateEfficiency>` has now overwritten `processGroups` method and  a new property, MergeGroups, that is used to flag that the input group should be merged and averaged, and masked spectra be filled with data (if available) from other entries of the input group instead of processing them entry-by-entry.
 - The calculation of a distance has been updated in Track to correctly calculate the distance for objects that have multiple intercepting surfaces, e.g. hollow cylinder.
 This affect algorithms such as :ref:`AbsorptionCorrection <algm-AbsorptionCorrection>` where you may now get slightly different values.
 - Added the ability to specify the packing fraction and effective number density to :ref:`SetSample <algm-SetSample>` and :ref:`SetSampleMaterial <algm-SetSampleMaterial>`.
 - :ref:`AlignComponents <algm-AlignComponents>` now minimizes a set of peak-center deviations in d-spacing, instead of the geometrical DIFC parameters.